 Clearance by Hand or Machine

-Rubbish clearance can be carried out by hand or machine.
-Clearance by hand, when a person lifts the waste up and carries it to a vehicle, is often referred to as 'handballing' and the service described as 'including labour'.
-Rubbish clearance by machine is usually done using a grab lorry or grabber (see below) - which has a mechanised arm that scoops up the loose waste and puts it in the back.
+Rubbish clearance is a process carried out by hand or machine.
+When a person lifts the waste and carries it to a vehicle, it is often called 'handballing', and the service is known as 'including labour'.
+Rubbish clearance by machine is when a grab lorry or grabber (see below) has a mechanised arm that scoops up the loose waste and puts it in the back.
 Grabbers are generally only used for jobs with large amounts of loose earth and rubble.
-A similar solution can be achieved using a digger that scoops and carries the loose waste into a container or nearby lorry.
+A digger that scoops and carries the loose waste into a container or nearby lorry offers a similar solution.
 For smaller jobs, it's more normal for people to use wheelbarrows.

 Containment of bulky waste

-There are 4 main ways bulky rubbish can be stored pending collection:
+There are four main ways to store bulky rubbish pending collection:

-- Hippo bag or skip bag – a builder style bag that the creator of the waste fills in advance of collection.
-The skip bag is then collected by a waste collection company – either using a mechanical hoist to lift the whole bag onto the lorry or alternatively the bag can be emptied manually and the waste handballed onto the vehicle.
-More info hippo bag collection and skip bag collection here.
+- Hippo bag or skip bag – a builder style bag that the waste creator fills in advance of collection.
+A waste collection company then collects the skip bag using a mechanical hoist to lift the whole load onto the lorry.
+Alternatively, the bag can be emptied manually—more info hippo bag collection and skip bag collection here.
 Also, check out this guide for the best discount codes.

-- Skip – a skip (or RoRo which stands for roll-on roll-off container and is just a larger skip) is a metal container that is dropped off empty at the property, filled by the waste creator, then collected by the skip provider and emptied.
-Skips come in a variety of sizes and require a permit if you place them on a public highway.
+- Skip – a skip (or RoRo, which stands for roll-on roll-off container and is just a larger skip) is a metal container dropped off empty at the property, filled by the waste creator, then collected by the skip provider and emptied.
+Skips come in various sizes and require a permit if you place them on a public highway.

-- Wheelie Bin - sometimes you have so much rubbish (for example packaging from a furniture delivery) that you try to cram it in to your bin but your bins are so full you need it emptied before your scheduled waste collection.
-Too much waste for your wheelie bin is an increasing problem for many of us with the rise of Amazon and ecommerce.
+- Wheelie Bin - sometimes you have so much rubbish (for example, packaging from a furniture delivery) that you try to cram it into your bin, but your bins are so full you need it emptied before your scheduled waste collection.
+Too much waste for your wheelie bin is an increasing problem, especially with the surge in Amazon deliveries.